daplhall/dicechanics/docs/src/usage/DicechanicsExamples.md

 5| 0.01%
 ```
 ## Call of Cthulhu 7th Edition
-In Call of Cthulhu you roll a d100 and then depending on your skill you have various
+In Call of Cthulhu, you roll a d100 against your skill.
+Here, there are 6 success levels to which the result can be mapped.
-thresholds which dictate which kind of success level you have.

 ```python
 import ttstatistics.dicechanics as ds